ooni/ooni.org/content/post/writing-a-modern-cross-platform-desktop-app.md

 # Technological selection

-In this section we provide an overview of the technologies that have been taken into consideration and we list the pros and cons for each of them.Finally, we will list what we have chosen as our technological stack for this project.
+In this section we provide an overview of the technologies that have been taken into consideration and we list the pros and cons for each of them.
+Finally, we list what we have chosen as our technological stack for this project.

 The possible combinations of software stacks pivot around two main approaches:

 **1\.
-Everything is implemented using some cross platform GUI toolkit (electron, QT, etc.)**
+Everything is implemented using some cross-platform GUI toolkit (electron, QT, etc.)**

 Less duplication of code (**D8**) and likely less costly to maintain in the long run (one code base for all platforms).